 Researchers speculate that dark chocolate increases levels of nitric oxide in the body, which helps blood vessels relax and open up.
 And other studies have shown that eating dark chocolate can improve insulin sensitivity, or how well insulin works in the body, which, in turn, may help with blood glucose control.

 Here’s the catch: Chocolate is certainly no substitute for taking your blood pressure, cholesterol, or diabetes medicine.
 And chocolate is definitely not a low-calorie, low-fat treat.
-A 1.3-ounce Dove Dark Chocolate singles bar contains 190 calories, 12 grams of fat (7 of them saturated), and 22 grams of carbohydrate.
+A 1.4-ounce dark chocolate bar from one popular brand contains 220 calories, 13 grams of fat (8 of them saturated), and 24 grams of carbohydrate.

-While there is no set recommendation for how much chocolate you need to eat to reap its health benefits, it’s OK to fit in a small amount (1 ounce, for example) of chocolate every day as long as you account for the calories, fat, and carbs in your meal plan.
+While there is no set recommendation for how much chocolate you should eat to reap its health benefits, it’s OK to fit in a small amount (1 ounce, for example) of chocolate every day as long as you account for the calories, fat, and carbs in your meal plan.
 Also, try to choose dark chocolate with a cocoa content higher then 50% and main ingredients of cocoa butter and cocoa solids.
-And when the cold wind blows, settle down with a cup of cocoa, which can do wonders for your heart.
+And when the cold wind blows, settle down with a cup of hot cocoa to warm your heart.